 That’s not all.
 The browser-based app has built-in text and video capabilities, so you don’t have to rely on an external video chat app to see your friend and share your video-viewing experience with them face-to-face.

 There’s even a twoseven Chrome extension that instantly lets you know if a video on a given website is supported in the app and lets you share it with your friend with a couple of clicks.

 This one’s a really cool concept, aimed more at those wanting to share music videos or YouTube clips with their friends rather than watching entire movies or TV shows.
 Plug.DJ creates a private room for all your friends to chat in and to line up a list of music videos.

-You effectively take turns to DJ, lining up a bunch of music videos that your friends can comment on and even vote on.
-So yep, you’ll need to be on your best game if you don’t want to be voted out of the digital DJ booth you set up.
+You effectively take turns being the DJ, lining up a bunch of music videos that your friends can comment on and even vote on.
+You’ll need to be on your best game if you don’t want to be voted out of the digital DJ booth you set up.